Simulation-of-Traffic-and-Transport/SiTT/preparation/segmentize_rivers.md

 ![04_graph_model_of_triangles.png](img%2F04_graph_model_of_triangles.png)

 From this model, we have to figure out segments of the water body.
-Since water bodies can branch into multiple subsegments, we need to figure out where the water body brances.
+Since water bodies can branch into multiple subsegments, we need to figure out where the water body branches.
 This is easy to do within a network - we just have to check the degree of each node - if a node's degree is greater than two (more than two edges connecting to other nodes), it is a branch.
 In our example, these are the branches:

 ![05_connecting_vertices.png](img%2F05_connecting_vertices.png)

-In a first step, we connect single ("dead-end" vertcices) and interconnected branches with single lines:
+In a first step, we connect single ("dead-end" vertices) and interconnected branches with single lines:

 ![06_connecting_and_dangling_vertices.png](img%2F06_connecting_and_dangling_vertices.png)